Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

-The train-tracks which we constructed so far may have rectangular branches with very long horizontal edges.
-In this section, we further modify the train-track structure $T_{X, H_X}$ and $T_{Y, H_Y}$ from \S \ref{sCompatibleEuclideanTraintracks} by reshaping those long rectangles into spiral cylinders.
+The train tracks we constructed may so far have rectangular branches with very long horizontal edges.
+In this section, we further modify the train-track structures $T_{X, H_X}$ and $T_{Y, H_Y}$ from \S \ref{sCompatibleEuclideanTraintracks} by reshaping those long rectangles into spiral cylinders.

-Given s rectangular branch of a train track, although its interior is embedded in a flat surface, its boundary intersect itself.
+Given a rectangular branch of a train track, although its interior is embedded in a flat surface, its boundary may intersect itself.
 Let $T$ be a train-track structure of a flat surface $E$.
 The {\sf diameter} of a branch $B$ of $T$ is the diameter of the interior of $B$ with the path metric in $B$.
 The {\sf diameter} of a train track $T$ is the maximum of the diameters of the branches of $T$.